Changing your plan

 An upgrade — for example, from Team to Business — takes effect immediately and applies to your current billing period.

 - The new plan's included RCs are available right away.
 Your consumed-RC counter is reset to zero, so you do not pay twice for any reviews you ran earlier in the period.
+The review deduplication list is also cleared, so in the rare case where a review is already in flight when the upgrade lands, that review's quota reservation could be counted again.

 - Your billing day does not change.
 Subsequent renewals continue on your existing anchor date.